On June 6, 1944, the Allied troops landed on the beaches in Normandy.

-But really—what could I say about D-Day that hasn’t already been said, and so much better than I could even muster?
+What could I say about D-Day that hasn’t already been said, and so much better than I could even muster?
 This is such a sacred topic; I’d be nervous to incorrectly cite details, or accidentally offend, or generally make a mess of it.
-No… I can’t write just about D-Day.

-But I can’t ignore it either.
-And as I was doing my research, I found myself intrigued with the geography and history of it all—the northwestern French coastline, the significance of this location, and what it’s like there now.
+As I was researching the history, I found myself intrigued with the geography and history of it all—the northwestern French coastline, the significance of this location, and what it’s like there now.

 So?
-I thought it fitting to focus on Normandy itself—its origin, history, and it’s darned good camembert cheese.
+I thought I'd focus on Normandy itself—its origin, history, and its darned good camembert cheese.
 Pull up a chair and head with me to northern France.
-Or if you’re already there, open up your front door and let us take a look at your fascinating home.
-We’ll wipe our feet.
-Thanks.

 A brief history